Plangfromwow/MiDevFest2025/FrontEnd/README.md

-# Reputation Copilot - Review Management Dashboard
+# Review Radar - Review Management Dashboard

 This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
  You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).